On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

-In the center of downtown, the imposing Igreja do Santissimo Salvador is one of the largest churches in the Azores.
+In the centre of downtown, the imposing Igreja do Santissimo Salvador is one of the largest churches in the Azores.
 The former Jesuit College was abandoned around 1760 when the Jesuits were expelled from Portugal.
 Other buildings of the college have become the town hall and the Museum of Horta.
 The museum is noted for its collection of fig wood art, a traditional handicraft.

 Walking northward from the town hall, the clock tower quickly becomes visible.